onreal/up-cache/README.md

 How it works
 ------------------
 From the moment that Up Cache plugin is installed and activated, all assets (css, js) are minified, unified to a single file and cached under the uploads dir `wp-content/uploads/up-cache/*`.
-Then Up Cache dequeue all WordPress assets and enqueue the minified ones.
+Up Cache split scripts for footer & header import, and thous it will create two script files if enqueues on footer is found.

+### Plugin lifecycle
+  - Process rules
+  - Minify & Unify assets
+  - Gzip assets
+  - Dequeue all assets based on rules
+  - Enqueue required assets based on rules

 In order to exclude assets from minification visit the plugin options under menu `Tools->UpCache` .

 For advanced rules, well, you can create your own rules on your theme or plugin by just implementing one small interface.